Exoneura robusta: Colony cycle

 New nests are founded only during a two-week period in early spring.
 These bees typically do not stray far from their birth nest during colonization, leading to a low dispersal rate.
-An unusual behavior for most bees, E. robusta colonies will be co-founded by two to eight females.
+An unusual behaviour for most bees, E. robusta colonies will be co-founded by two to eight females.
 These co-foundresses are typically related, but if no kin is available they will co-found a colony with unrelated females.
 Egg laying occurs during the end of winter and throughout the spring, and new adults emerge from their pupae (eclose) during the summer.
 Adults overwinter, and nests can be reused for six to ten years by the descendants of the founders.
 E. robusta is generally univoltine, meaning they produce only one brood per season.
 However, this does depend on habitat, which will be discussed in a later section.
 Colony sizes tend to be small, with an average nest containing 6.7 offspring.
 The most productive females produce an average of 4.7 offspring in a season.

-Behavior
+Behaviour

-Behavioral plasticity
+Behavioural plasticity

-E. robusta have very adaptable (plastic) behavior compared to other bee species.
+E. robusta have very adaptable (plastic) behaviour compared to other bee species.
 They have no morphological castes and females have the option of nesting alone or in groups.
-However, in larger colonies they do show behavioral differentiation in which colony members will specialize as guards, nurses, or foragers.
-It is important to note that these differences are behavioral, not morphological, meaning that every colony member has the biological capacity to perform any role.
-The social structure of E. robusta is polyphenic, meaning different behavioral phenotypes can arise from the same genotype based upon environmental conditions.
+However, in larger colonies they do show behavioural differentiation in which colony members will specialise as guards, nurses, or foragers.
+These differences are behavioural, not morphological, meaning that every colony member has the biological capacity to perform any role.
+The social structure of E. robusta is polyphenic, meaning different behavioural phenotypes can arise from the same genotype based upon environmental conditions.
 Depending on habitat, these bees can exhibit solitary, semisocial, quasisocial, or eusocial colony structure.
 The type of sociality found in this species of bee largely depends upon the number of broods produced per season.
 In most cases, only one brood is produced per season, leading to a quasisocial organization.
 However, some heathland populations have been shown to produce two broods per season, allowing for the incidence of sibling rearing and therefore the presence of eusociality.
-Essentially, social polyphenism allows E. robusta to respond to changing environments by keeping their behavior plastic.
+Essentially, social polyphenism allows E. robusta to respond to changing environments by keeping their behaviour plastic.